1. Products

 The open source library Boost.GIL has provided complete support for pixel-level image operations inside their own C++ applications.
 The library has included some useful operations that enable users to handle pixel values, pixel pointers, and pixel references, such as making a pixel colored, accessing a channel, comparing the two channels, constructing const planar pointer, converting gray l-value to RGB, and so on.

-Convert Color Space to Grayscale via C++
+How to Convert Color Space to Grayscale via C++?

 template